bonalation13/Intro/README.md

-- 👋 Hi, I’m BHarath Bonala @bonalation13
+- 👋 Hi, I’m Bharath Bonala @bonalation13
 - 👀 I’m interested in Cloud Technology, Containers and Networking
 - 🌱 I’m currently learning Dockers and Kubernetes along with AWS.
 - 💞️ I’m looking to collaborate on Cloud Engineering or DevOPS roles